FOREX-Dollar pushes higher after strong U.S. growth data

 “GDP is just kind of an early marker for the problems the pound may face next year,” said Simon Derrick, head of currency research at Bank of New York Mellon in London.

-The Australian dollar hit a 4-1/2-year trough of US$0.8084 as prices of iron for construction fell in China and after Australia’s premier warned of heightened “terrorist chatter” in the aftermath of the Sydney cafe siege a week ago.
-(Additional reporting by Jemima Kelly in London and Ian Chua in Sydney; editing by Hugh Lawson, Meredith Mazzilli and Matthew Lewis)
+The Australian dollar hit a 4-1/2-year trough of US$0.8086 as prices of iron for construction fell in China and after Australia’s premier warned of heightened “terrorist chatter” in the aftermath of the Sydney cafe siege a week ago.
+(Additional reporting by Jemima Kelly in London and Ian Chua in Sydney; Editing by Hugh Lawson and Meredith Mazzilli)